 Once all the gifts have been collected, they are sorted, wrapped and organized by classroom.
 This is a task taken on by Litigation Coordinator Jason Barba, Office Technician Cherrie Chavez and many others.
 As Santa enters the school, the kids’ faces light up.
 Inside the Santa suit is Correctional Counselor III Dannion Cunning.
 One classroom sent a handmade thank you card.

-“Thank you to all of this year’s participants who donated gifts, money, and time to make this another memorable moment for this small Alpaugh School,” said Officer Leal.
+“Thank you to all of this year’s participants who donated gifts, money, and time.
+You helped make this another memorable moment for this small school,” said Officer Leal.

 CCWF distributes toys to school children

-On December 16, staff from Central California Women’s Facility (CCWF) were able to surprise the students at Fairmead Elementary School with toys from Santa.
+Central California Women’s Facility (CCWF) in Chowchilla surprised students at Fairmead Elementary School with toys from Santa on Dec.
+16.

 Over 450 toys were given to the students who were surprised and happy to receive the unexpected gifts.

-The CCWF Fire Department was also on hand, allowing the children and chance to see the inside of the fire truck.
+The CCWF Fire Department was also on hand, allowing children to see the inside of the fire truck.

-“It’s always great to be able to give back to our communities and seeing the smiles on the faces of the children was priceless,” said Warden M. Pallares.
+“It’s always great to be able to give back to our communities,” said Warden M. Pallares.
+“Seeing the smiles on the faces of the children was priceless.”

 Santa gets help from Pelican Bay State Prison